Mervyn Stutter’s Pick of the Fringe: Assembly Rooms, Edinburgh, 2012

 The comedian headlined Always Be Comedy in January 2022 and appeared again for a full preview in May 2022 with a wealth of new material about her son and her relationship.
 Her delivery and facial expressions to generate a laugh was hilarious.

-In 2023, the comic performed an hour of new material at the Battersea Arts Centre in London.
-Ageing and fitness were included in an experimental set performed by a comedian who makes the art of making people laugh look easy.
+In May 2023, the comic performed an hour of new material at the Battersea Arts Centre in London.
+She also appeared on the bill for Outside The Box Comedy Club 18th Birthday show.
+Ageing and fitness were included in the experimental sets, performed by a comedian who made the art of making people laugh look easy.

 Fostekew was born to be a comedian.
 I have now seen many times and she has made me laugh so much.
 I am look forward to seeing her again on a comedy bill soon.